zhixingheyi-tian/OAP/README.md

-OAP - Optimized Analytics Packages for Spark is a project to optimize Spark by providing optimized implmentation of packages in various aspects including cache, shuffle, and so on.
+# Optimized Analytics Packages for Spark\* (OAP)

-Please refer the below documents for more information.
+OAP is an optimized implementation of several kinds of packages for Spark including cache, shuffle, and others.
+Please refer to these documents for more information:

 * [Cache](./oap-cache/oap/README.md)
 * [Shuffle](./oap-shuffle/README.md)